What Causes Pneumonia?

 The most common type of bacterial pneumonia is called pneumococcal pneumonia.
 Pneumococcal pneumonia is caused by the Streptococcus pneumoniae germ that normally lives in the upper respiratory tract.
 It infects over 900,000 Americans every year.

-Bacterial pneumonia can occur on its own or develop after you've had a viral cold or the flu.
+Bacterial pneumonia can occur on its own or develop after you've had a virus like the cold, flu, COVID-19 or RSV.
 Bacterial pneumonia often affects just one part, or lobe, of a lung.
 When this happens, the condition is called lobar pneumonia.
-Those at greatest risk for bacterial pneumonia include people recovering from surgery, people with respiratory disease or viral infection and people who have weakened immune systems.
+Those at greatest risk for bacterial pneumonia include people recovering from surgery, people with chronic respiratory disease or viral infection, children younger than 5, older adults and people who have weakened immune systems.

 Some types of bacteria cause what is known as "atypical" pneumonia, including: